camm2210/camm2210/README.md

  <h2> About me </h2>

-<p> I'm passionate about coding, web design and graphic design, I recently completed a full stack developer bootcamp and now, I'm eager to take on new projects and gain more experience.
-I thrive on challenges and value learning from my experiences.
-When I'm not coding, I enjoy reading, exploring, sports, and music.
-Whether it's discovering new authors, singers, or hiking in the great outdoors, I'm always eager to learn and explore.
-I'm also a team player who loves collaborating to achieve goals.
+<p> I'm passionate about web design, graphic design, and programming, specializing in user interface design.
+I recently completed a full-stack development bootcamp, where I acquired skills in various areas.
+I'm eager to take on new projects and gain more experience.
+I use React as my primary framework for frontend development, creating efficient and appealing user interfaces.
+During the bootcamp, I strengthened my skills in React-based projects.

+In addition to coding, I enjoy reading, exploring, sports, and music.
+I'm always eager to learn and explore, and I thrive as a team player who values collaboration to achieve goals.

+I'm excited to continue my career in web design and programming, applying my skills in user interface design and utilizing React, while also keeping up with the latest industry trends.
+Ready to take on new challenges and keep learning with each experience!
  </p>

 </br>